 The Astrodynamics and Satellite Navigation Systems Certificate recognizes student accomplishments at the graduate level in successfully completing a specialized program of study in Astrodynamics and Satellite Navigation (ASN).
-It is essentially a specialization of the AES MS degree in the ASN focus area, with additional requirements for breadth and depth.
+It is essentially a specialization of the AES MS degree in the ASN focus area, with additional requirements for breadth and depth in the ASN area.
 The certificate will make students more desirable to future employers looking for astrodynamics and satellite navigation specialists.

-This certificate is available to degree-seeking and non-matriculated students.
-For the latter, please visit Continuing Education to learn more about enrollment and costs.
-Additional certificate information can be found in the department's Astrodynamics and Satellite Navigation Systems Certificate webpage.
+This certificate is available to graduate degree-seeking and non-matriculated students.
+Additional certificate information can be found on the department's Astrodynamics and Satellite Navigation Systems Certificate webpage.

 Distance Education Option

 Students can take individual courses toward a master's degree or graduate certificate through distance education (online).
 For more information, connect with the individual graduate program directly.

 - Completed undergraduate degree from an institution accredited by an agency recognized by the U.S. Department of Education, or its equivalent.

 - Undergraduate courses in calculus, linear algebra, and differential equations, two semesters of undergraduate calculus-based physics, and at least two semesters of upper-division undergraduate courses in engineering or physics.